 Since its launch on the Isle of Wight, the Green Impact Programme has resulted in an estimated 7,642kg of CO2 being saved and 16 local students have been trained as environmental auditors to visit participating businesses to assess their progress.

 Island Roads has worked with the local Green Impact team to create, develop and implement its green action plan.
-Steps taken by Island Roads to date include the introduction of grey water systems to reduce water usage, use of renewable energy and green tariffs, electric vehicles and charging points, office recycling points and greener stationary choices, motion sensor lighting in its buildings.
+Steps taken by Island Roads to date include the introduction of grey water systems to reduce water usage, use of renewable energy and green tariffs, electric vehicles and charging points, office recycling points and greener stationery choices, motion sensor lighting in its buildings.
 It has also worked with staff to encourage greener travel to work and actively engages employees in green initiatives via its Sustainability Forum.

 As well as activities to reduce its carbon footprint, Island Roads also undertakes work to encourage biodiversity, for example installing bee tubes in retaining walls for solitary bees, artificial ‘caves’ for Ventnor’s wall lizards and it has also made changes to its weed and verge cutting regime to support the growth of wildflowers to encourage pollinators.